Along with Dr. Klingensmith's staff, Dr. Lisa Kakishita

 Tooth Colored Fillings in Portland, OR

 Fillings are used to restore areas of your tooth affected by decay.
-At the office of Carol Klingensmith, DMD, we offer composite (tooth-colored) materials to "fill in" the surface of the tooth after all decay has been removed.
+At the office of Aspire Dental, previously known as, Carol Klingensmith, DMD, we offer composite (tooth-colored) materials to "fill in" the surface of the tooth after all decay has been removed.

 Reasons for Fillings